Why Take an Online Medical Terminology Course?

 Students may find an interactive study of Medical Terminology on Free-Ed.net.
 This entry-level course is intended to help students improve communication with healthcare professionals.
 Its curriculum consists of 28 lessons organized into four parts (with exams): Introduction, Stems, Prefixes, and Suffixes.
 The lessons are presented in an interactive flashcard format, with some flashcards providing new information, and others testing one's memory of previous medical terms.

 GlobalRPh.com is a free reference site for professional clinicians, featuring a vast database of searchable information on abbreviations, calculators, laboratory tests, prescription drugs, and more.
 While this is not a formal course, students might find its Medical Terminology - A Thru Z database a helpful resource when learning medical vocabulary.
+They have also included a new section for speed learning.
+There are frequent mini-tests to check recall and allows for added exposure and testing.
 In addition to the database of terms, students can also find a word building reference, etymology rules, and 20 medical terminology exams for self-assessment.

 National Institute of Health - National Cancer Institute